 With its wonderfully varied landscapes and an abundance of coastline to explore, Norfolk’s topography might be flat but a holiday there most certainly isn’t.
 There’s a ton of things to do, so families who choose to take a break at one of our luxury cottages in Norfolk will never be short of a great day out or an activity that’ll have you cherishing your holiday memories for years to come.
 Need a little more info or some inspiration?
-Our guide to the best family activities in Norfolk will tell you everything you need to know!
+Our guide to the best things to do in Norfolk with kids will tell you everything you need to know!

 1. See the seals at Blakeney Point with Beans Boat Trips